YonseiQC/2025-oop-and-ds/hw2/README.md

 This code indicates that we are defining `DriversLicense` class with member names `DRIVER_NAME`, `DRIVER_AGE`, `LEFT_EYE_VISION`, `RIGHT_EYE_VISION` where the type of each variable is STR, INT, FLOAT, FLOAT, respectively.

-For this dataclass, we want to have a automatic code generator which outputs the definition of the class for each language.
+For this data class, we want an automatic code generator that outputs the class's definition for each language.
 For example, when we want Java code,
 ```Java
 public class DriversLicense {